minio/docs/source/includes/common/common-minio-kes.rst

       Select :guilabel:`SSE-KMS`, then enter the name of the key created in the previous step.

       Once you save your changes, try to upload a file to the bucket.
-      When viewing that file in the object browser, note that in the sidebar the metadata includes the SSE encryption scheme and information on the key used to encrypt that object.
+      When viewing that file in the object browser, note that the sidebar metadata includes the SSE encryption scheme and information on the key used to encrypt that object.
       This indicates the successful encrypted state of the object.

    .. tab-item:: MinIO CLI